 "The aim of art is to represent not the outward appearance of things, but their inward significance." ~ Aristotle

-Art Therapy addresses mental health concerns through individual (i.e. child, adolescent, or adult), family, and group sessions.
-Art Therapist can work in a variety of settings such as schools, agencies/organizations, community, hospitals, treatment centers, residential settings, non-profits, hospice, art studios, and private practices.
-Art Therapy can be an effective treatment for a variety of mental health concerns such as depression, anxiety, grief, abuse, trauma, substance abuse, domestic violence, etc.
+Art Therapy addresses mental health concerns through individual (i.e., child, adolescent, or adult), family, and group sessions.
+Art Therapists can work in various settings such as schools, agencies/organizations, communities, hospitals, treatment centers, residential settings, non-profits, hospice, art studios, and private practices.
+Art Therapy can be an effective treatment for various mental health concerns such as depression, anxiety, grief, abuse, trauma, substance abuse, domestic violence, etc.

-There are many wonderful benefits of art therapy in terms of clinical treatment.
+There are many excellent benefits of art therapy in terms of clinical treatment.
 Let me count the ways!

-Provides insight (i.e deeper and clearer understanding of the self).
+Provides insight (i.e., deeper and more precise understanding of the self).